 An invariant such as true meets requirements 1 and 2 but usually not 3.
-Similarly, false meets requirements 2 and 3 but usually not 1.
-In practice, suitable invariants tend to be of the form the entire program if there is no previous statement.
-When we exit the loop, work remaining should be \circ (or some variant thereof), and the invariant becomes
+Similarly, false meets requirements 2 and 3 but not 1.
+In practice, invariants tend to be of the form where + stands for some appropriate operator (not necessarily addition).
+When we enter the loop, work done will often be $\odot$ (or some other appropriate "zero" value), and the invariant becomes work remaining = desired result remaining should be o (or some variant thereof), and the invariant becomes work done = desired result